asemt/sectra/README.md

 sectra
 ==========

 sectra stands for **Sec**rets **Tra**nsport.
-Sensitive information is encrypted and securely transfered by piggybacking on SSH v2 protocol.
+Sensitive information is encrypted and securely transfered by piggybacking on the SSH v2 protocol.
 It's essential a funny behaving SSH server.

 #### Usage: